joaks1/PyMsBayes/doc/source/tutorials/configuration.rst

 The shape and scale parameters of a gamma-distributed prior on the concentration parameter of the Dirichlet-process prior on divergence models.

+See the ":ref:`dpp`" section for more information on the Dirichlet process and the concentration parameter that controls it.

 .. _theta_parameterization: